 - A. Campaign Finance Report Requirement.
-The following persons shall file a campaign finance report with the Election Board within five (5) business days of the date of Election: - 1.
+Each of the following persons shall separately and individually file a campaign finance report with the Election Board within five (5) business days of the date of Election and report shall include but not limited to any of the following: - 1.
 Each Candidate whose name appears upon the official ballot in any Election; - 2.
-Each principal sponsor or group of principal sponsors in a Recall, Referendum or Initiative effort; - 3.
+Each principal sponsor or group of principal sponsors in a Recall, Referendum, or Initiative effort; - 3.
 Each elected official who is the target of a Recall attempt; - 4.
 Each person or group who spends money for or against an Initiative or Referendum question.
-There is no requirement to file a campaign finance report for an Initiative or Referendum issue unless an Election is actually held.
+There is no requirement to file a campaign finance report for an Initiative or Referendum issue unless an Election is actually held; - 5.
+Each person who volunteers time or provides any In-Kind contribution to any Candidate in any Election.